cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 CERTIFICATE-----` and `-----END CERTIFICATE----- ` and indent the value under the YAML stanza to ensure valid YAML syntax.

+#### Remaining secrets

+The remaining secrets in this file besides certificates can all be rotated at once.
+Do this ahead of the first deployment so that subsequent deployments only need to follow the _Security Configuration for Consul_.

 ### External secrets (external.yml)